Clouded Witnesses

 et cetera, et cetera, and

-to myself”
+to myself” and

 (it’s not colonialism, I swear)